Dr. Hootan Daneshmand

 There is a great deal to learn and understand prior to undergoing surgery in Orange County for larger breasts.
 At Silhouette Orange County Plastic Surgery, we strongly believe that a well-informed patient will make a better decision when it comes to undergoing surgery.
 We hope that the following commonly asked questions can help you gain a more complete understanding of Orange County breast surgery.
 We welcome you to visit with Dr. Daneshmand to discuss your individual desires and questions regarding breast surgery or other procedures such as Orange County Liposuction.

-Am I a good candidate for surgery?
+Am I a Good Candidate for A Breast Augmentation?

 Breast augmentation can be used to enlarge smaller breasts, fill out breasts that have lost volume after childbirth and aging, or to correct underdeveloped or deformed breasts.
 How well breast augmentation will suit you will depend on your individual examination and personal expectations.
 As long as there is an informed and clear understanding as to the reasonable expectations of the procedure, you can anticipate a satisfying benefit from breast enhancement surgery.

 Yes.
 Breast augmentation is a commonly performed surgical procedure.
 The surgery can be performed in an outpatient setting.
 More and more women are choosing breast enlargement surgery, with good reason.
 Breast enlargement is proving to enrich women’s’ lives and restore their self-confidence.
 With safer procedures and less scarring than ever, it is clear why women are choosing breast enlargement. *Every surgical procedure carries some risk.
-For a discussion of the specific risks of breast augmentation please continue below.

 One way to lessen the risks of breast augmentation surgery is to seek out a board-certified plastic surgeon (certification from the American Board of Plastic Surgery).
 These qualifications ensure that you and your well-being are in good hands.
 Each ASPS Member Surgeon: